 St. John’s United Methodist Church

-Info: We been to this nativity several times and it’s quite elaborate.
+Info: We have been to this nativity several times and it’s quite elaborate.
 Take a walking journey along a torch lighted path to the ancient city of Bethlehem.
 Be prepared to “make your mark” for the census in order to enter the city gates, guarded by Roman soldiers.
 Inside is a bustling street, lined with stalls full of bread, drinks, and herbs for sale.
 Watch as a blacksmith finishes refining a sword for a soldier, or listen as school children learn Hebrew and recite stories.
 A fortune teller picks stones and holds them to the light to tell the future.
 There is a place to hitch the camels before entering the palace of King Herod which is guarded by more soldiers.
 The sound of angels singing brings guests outside the city.
 Out of the hustle and bustle, there is a barn with Mary, Joseph and the baby Jesus.
 The couples donkey is hitched close by and the three kings wait patiently for their que to bring the gifts.
 The Fellowship Hall is transformed into an inviting Angel Wing Café where visitors can warm up and refresh with complimentary hot cider, hot cocoa, and fresh baked cookies.

 Mountain View United Methodist Church – Bethlehem Walk